 New BEL Road,

-The last date for receiving the proposal is 19 May 2017.
+The last date for receiving the proposal is extended to May 31, 2017.

 Format for submitting the proposal

 - Executive Summary of the proposal (two pages)